-Period: Students may select a classic period and geographic coordinate, such as "American Literature 1900 to the present" or they may select a wider period-based concentration, such as "Anglophone Literature from 1660 to 1815."
+Period: Students may make a list that combines period and geographic coordinates, such as "American Literature 1900 to the present" or they may select a wider concentration, such as "Anglophone Literature from 1660 to 1815."
+The period list is designed to give a student a specialization in a specific literary history and cultural context.

 Genre: A student may select a classic genre such as poetry, the novel, or drama, or they may use this list to examine other modern generic forms (e.g. "science fiction" or "experimental writing").
+The genre list is designed to give a student preparation in comparative forms in multiple periods and contexts.